-Guitars International is one of the world’s largest dealers in fine, new, individually handcrafted classical guitars.
+Guitars International is one of the world’s premiere dealers in fine, new, individually handmade classical guitars.
 As such we are honored to represent the majority of the world’s finest contemporary classical guitar makers.
 Our concert guitars are sought after for their refined sound, musical flexibility, clarity, projection, easy playability, old master grade materials, and immaculate workmanship: concert instruments which mature with responsible care and loving use.
 To this end the classical guitars we commission result from ongoing discussions with internationally renowned concert artists (many of whom have performed on our Concert Series), the world’s most gifted luthiers, and prominent teachers.

 We ship our guitars nationally on seventy-two hours approval and display them by appointment in our Cleveland, Ohio showroom and shop.
 Our goal is to match each client – student, teacher, concert artist, aficionado, or collector – with the guitar which will inspire the greatest artistry and joy.
 With over forty-five years experience buying, selling, playing, studying, collecting, and commissioning the world’s finest handcrafted classical guitars, it is safe to say that classical guitars are not only our business but our passion.